lavretta/100-days-of-code/log.md

 I completed 25% of basic JS on freeCodeCamp.org.

 **Thoughts:**
 I don't have time but I keep goin'.

+### Day 11 - 17: January 10 - 16, 2020

+**Today's Progress**:
+I completed last 25% of basic JS on freeCodeCamp.org and a few chapters of "Eloquent JavaScript".

+**Thoughts:**
+Same as last time - I don't have time but I keep goin'.
+I hope I will have more time and power soon.